sujal-jain-347/crime_rate_frontend/README.md

-the frontend of the crime rate prediction , which is used for the client side scripting web app, it can be employ with the its backend in the repository i.e  crime rate prediction project
+The frontend of the crime rate prediction , which is used for the client side scripting web app, it can be employ with the its backend in the repository i.e  crime rate prediction project

+Here we have use the :
+html
+Css,
+JavaScript,
+Browser API,
+d3,
+leafleat,
+bootStrap

 The website image is given as :